-This item allows you to set the CPU digital I/O voltage offset.
-Increase the value when increasing DRAM frequency.
+This item allows you to set the amount of voltage fed to the digital portion of the I/O on the processor.
+By default, this item takes the standard value of the installed CPU.
+Increase the amount of voltage to enhance the overclocking capability.
+You can use the <+> or <-> keys to adjust the value.
 The values range from 0.001V to 0.999V with a 0.001V interval.

-2.5.18 SVID Control [Auto]
+2.5.22 SVID Support [Auto]

-Disabling SVID Support stops the processor from communicating with the external voltage regulator.
-Configuration options: [Auto] [Disabled] [Enabled].
+Set this item to [Enabled] when overclocking your system.
+Disabling this item stops the CPU from communicating with the external voltage regulator.
+Configuration options: [Auto] [Disabled] [Enabled]